Edifier P17 Review – Bookshelf Speaker

 Edifier P17 Passive Bookshelf Speakers Review

-Going by the title, you already know what we’re going to be focusing on today.
+By the title you already know what we’re going to be focusing on today.

-This is the Edifier P17 passive bookshelf speakers review, a look at a pair of bookshelf speakers that I feel while being really good performers, was one that I found to be pretty dependent on the kind of content you plan to use it for.
+This is the Edifier P17 passive bookshelf speakers review, a look at a pair of bookshelf speakers that while being really solid performers, was one that I found to be pretty dependent on the kind of content you plan to use it for.

 What do I mean by that?